 How to Minimise Shine and Prevent Oily Skin

-- Cleanse.
+Cleanse.
 Cleanse twice a day — morning and evening.
 Resist the temptation to wash every time you see shine.
-Over-washing can backfire and trigger pores to produce even more oil.
+Over-washing can backfire and.

 Tone.
 For extra shine insurance, follow with a sweep of toner.
 This helps remove excess oil along with dirt and makeup without stripping your skin of essential moisture.